 The culture of the native New Zealand people, the Maori, is much more evident in the North Island than the South Island.
 Explore their fascinating culture and history at Waitangi in the Bay of Islands (where the original treaty between Maori and European was signed in 1840) and Rotorua in the North Island.

 Geothermal and Volcanic Activity

 The center of the North Island sits right on top of an active part of the earth's crust and is a wonderland of volcanic activity.
 Visit the geysers and thermal pools of Rotorua, the large volcanic Lake Taupo, or the active volcanoes at White Island and Tongariro National Park.

 North Island Wines

-World class wines are made in several parts of the North Island, including Northland, Auckland and the Wairarapa north of Wellington.
-The two largest areas make some of the best wines of their type in the country; Gisborne is renowned for chardonnay and gewurztraminer white wines, while Hawkes Bay is home to leading reds from cabernet sauvignon and merlot.
+World class wines are made in several parts of the North Island, including Northland, Auckland, and the Wairarapa, north of Wellington.
+The two largest areas make some of the best wines of their type in the country; Gisborne is renowned for Chardonnay and Gewurztraminer white wines, while Hawkes Bay is home to leading reds like cabernet sauvignon and merlot.